iterative/mlem.ai/content/docs/get-started/index.md

 <admon type="tip">

-MLEM can also [generate client-side] code to query/infer the model server
+MLEM can also [generate client-side] code to infer and query the model server

 [generate client-side]: /doc/user-guide/serving#making-requests